marimo-team/examples/README.md

 an expert to help out!

 Open a pull request to contribute a new example.
 Each example should be placed in its own folder and include a short `README.md`.
+We also include smoke tests for each notebook in `tests/`.
+Run tests with `uvx --with marimo pytest .`

 Looking for a specific example or template but can't find it?
 Feel free to file an issue and request it!